 Dry and absorbent dressings could go some way to cushioning the blow and protecting the tender damaged skin to the rigours of further walking and running.
 More importantly, it will absorb some water from the skin surface.
 It might even help to draw some water out.
 But think about it - unless you’re able to change the dressing every, I don't know, hour or so, you’re keeping a damp dressing touching your skin – damp from the water it absorbs and damp from sweat.
 And what if your shoes get wet again?
 You won’t be able to change the dressing often enough to be of any use.
 Besides, having something covering the macerated skin is essentially preventing evaporation.

-Disappointingly, the treatment of maceration is as basic as it is inadequate for many endurance and multiday activities.
+Disappointingly, the treatment of trench foot and even mild maceration is as basic as it is inadequate for many endurance and multiday activities.
 This highlights the need for a real focus on prevention.
 However, the use of astringent and evaporative solutions may represent an opportunity.

 Comaish S and Bottoms E. 1971.
 The skin and friction: Deviations from Amonton’s Laws and the effects of hydration and lubrication.
 British Journal of Dermatology.
 S4, 37: 37-43.